ciyang05/A11-Maze/README.md

 In phase four, what method did you choose to store the extra data?
 Why did you make this choice?

-Victoria Reyes Borges - I chose to do Hashmaps becasue I'm more comfortable with those and I wanted to see how the logic plays out (for me it was easier to visualize it).
+Victoria Reyes Borges - I chose to do Hashmaps because I'm more comfortable with those and I wanted to see how the logic plays out (for me it was easier to visualize it).

 Reflection on your experience with this assignment:

-Victoria Reyes Borges - I really enjoyed this last assignment.
-It gave me a little bit of hands-on experience with hashmaps and how we use it to store data.
-I found it hard at the beggining to visualize it and understand the logic behind it, but overall it helped me to become more intutitive with it.

 Victoria Reyes Borges - I really enjoyed this last assignment.
 It gave me a little bit of hands-on experience with hashmaps and how we use it to store data.
 I found it hard at the beggining to visualize it and understand the logic behind it, but overall it helped me to become more intutitive with it.